agroce/universalmutator/README.md

 (the last three are smart contract languages for the Ethereum blockchain).

-All but C, C++, and Go will try, by default, to compile the mutated file and use TCE to detect redundancy.
+All but C, C++, JavaScript, and Go will try, by default, to compile the mutated file and use TCE to detect redundancy.
 Of course, build dependencies may frustrate this process, in which case --noCheck will turn off TCE and just dump all the mutants in the directory, for pruning using a